 It's never been easier to work remotely.
 It's not uncommon for a team of people across the globe to collaborate on projects together without ever meeting face-to-face.
 This is great for business owners who want to save money and time by outsourcing their projects.
-Research by Harvard Business Review shows that employees who work from home have higher productivity, are happier, and less likely to quit.
+Research by Harvard Business Review shows that employees who work from home have higher productivity, are happier, and are less likely to quit.
 It is, therefore, increasingly common to see business owners go for virtual assistant services or establish an entirely remote team.

 But it also means that building trust becomes an essential part of any virtual team collaboration.
 Building trust isn't just about handing your login information over to someone else; it takes communication, empathy, and shared values for a genuinely trusting relationship to be established.

-Be Transparent and “Over-Communicate”
+Be Transparent And “Over-Communicate” With Your Virtual Team

 When you work in a remote office, it is crucial to maintain frequent communication with your team members.
 It’s easy for employees who don’t have as many opportunities to chat on the job to get disengaged or burned out from time spent working remotely.
 This can happen if they feel like their input doesn't matter and that there isn't enough feedback about how well they're doing at what they do best.